-Chloe Zhao is a Chinese filmmaker, known for her work on independent U.S films.
+Chloe Zhao is a Chinese filmmaker, known for her work on independent American films.
 Chloe earned a bachelor’s degree in Political Science before studying film production at NYU Tisch School of the Arts.
-She is the first Asian female director to win “Best Director” at the 2020 Golden Globes for her film “Nomadland”.
-She is directing the upcoming Marvel cinematic universe movie, the Eternals.
+She is the first Asian female director to win “Best Director” at the 2020 Golden Globes for her film Nomadland.
+She is currently directing the upcoming Marvel cinematic universe movie Eternals.

-Ingrid Mwangi, also known as Mwangi Hutter with her husband, is that artist that focuses her work on climate change.
-Born to a Kenyan father and a German mother, Ingrid has lived in both Germany and Africa, thus incorporating both cultures in her work.
+Ingrid Mwangi, also known as Mwangi Hutter with her husband, is an artist that focuses her work on climate change.
+Born to a Kenyan father and a German mother, Ingrid has lived in both Germany and Africa, thus incorporating both cultures into her work.
 She uses art to explore the intersection between humankind and nature, drawing awareness to the world around us and how we are all interconnected.

-As you can see, women in this current day and age are highly successful and have made their place in leadership and influential roles in the arts, as well as empower one another to grow and learn.
+As you can see, women in this current day and age are highly successful and have made their place in leadership and influential roles in the arts, as well as empowering one another to grow and learn.